Python Style Guide | How to Write Neat and Impressive Python Code

 Using Blank Lines

-Bunching up lines of code will only make it harder for the reader to comprehend your code.
-One nice way to make your code look neater and pleasing to the eyes is to introduce a relevant amount of blank lines in your code.
+Bunching up lines of code will make it harder for the reader to comprehend your code.
+Introducing relevant blank lines is a nice way to make your code look neater and pleasing to the eyes.

 # Separating classes and top level functions.